Revenue Note for Guidance

 This section is an anti-avoidance provision that denies a trading deduction for interest payable on intra-group borrowings to purchase assets from a connected company.

-(1)(a) & (b) The definition of “assets” does not include intellectual property that qualifies for capital allowances nor an asset acquired as trading stock.
+(1)(a) & (b) The definition of “assets” does not include intellectual property which qualifies for capital allowances nor an asset acquired as trading stock.
 Trading stock has the same meaning as in section 89.

 The definition of “loan” includes a promissory note and any other agreement or arrangement having a similar effect.